 The deadline for applications to be the host city of the 2026 Winter Olympics is March the 31st 2018, and all eyes are on Turkey to see if they will commit to earlier suggestions that they were preparing a bid.

-Turkey has applied many times to host the Summer Olympics and lost on every occasion, but this has been the first time, they have suggested being a host city for the Winter Olympics, that happens every four years.
+Turkey has applied many times to host the Summer Olympics and lost on every occasion, but this has been the first time, they have suggested being a host city for the Winter Olympics, which happens every four years.

 In April 2017, the president of Turkey, Recep Tayyip Erdogan told members of the press that the Eastern city of Erzurum is the ideal location to host the Winter Olympics.
 He said preparations were being made to send a bid, but nothing has been heard since.